u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 2. Generate Bees using Bees up command

+> Notice 1: Change "MyAmazonKeypair" to your keypair name.

+> Notice 2: You should setup your bees in the same AZ as your bee server.

 You can type some important part of the command and leave others default, like:

 ```bees up -s 2 -k MyAmazonKeypair```